v3-tecnologia/challenge/README.md

 # Go Telemetry API

-This is a simple Go application that provides an API for receiving telemetry data from a device.
-The API has three endpoints for gyroscope data, GPS data, and photo data.
+This is a Go application that provides an API for receiving telemetry data from a device.
+It has three endpoints for gyroscope data, GPS data, and photo data.

 ### Requirements/Setup